voltbuilder/sample-capacitor/README.md

-# Sample
+# sample-capacitor

-A simple project for VoltBuilder apps.
+A simple Capacitor app for use with VoltBuilder.

-This is a fairly minimal running project which creates a working Android app.
-Feel free to use it as the basis for your project, or to test extra features.
-Consult the Apache Cordova documention for all of the features of Cordova.
+This is based on [capacitor-plugin-demo](https://github.com/robingenz/capacitor-plugin-demo), a simple Ionic Angular app to demonstrate the use of certain Capacitor plugins.

 ## How to run